Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For postsecondary sociology teachers, six of seven sources had data, with Anthropic missing.
-Sources split on AI exposure: Microsoft rated it high while Will Robots Take My Job rated it low, pulling confidence down to medium.
-A low employer demand outlook from the BLS Opportunity Score dragged the score down, leaving this career "Somewhat Resilient."
+For postsecondary sociology teachers, six of seven sources had data (only Anthropic was missing).
+AI exposure was split: Microsoft rated it High while Will Robots Take My Job rated it Low, pulling confidence down to medium.
+A Low employer demand outlook from BLS weighed heavily on the score, leaving sociology professors "Somewhat Resilient."

 AI Resilience Report forSociology Teachers, Postsecondary